Domain master browser

-The Domain Master Browser is necessary on a routed TCP/IP network, that is, when a Windows domain spans more than one TCP/IP network.
-When a Windows domain spans multiple subnets each of the subnets has an independent browser called the Master Browser.
-The Master Browser is responsible for the browse list within its respective subnet and portion of the domain on its subnet.
-The Domain Master Browser is used to collect information from each of the Master Browsers via the NetServerEnum API call.
-Once collected the list is merged with the Domain Master Browsers list for its own subnet.
+The domain master browser is a discontinued Windows networking role responsible for broadcasting and synchronizing browse lists across multiple subnets within a single Windows domain.
+It is necessary on a routed TCP/IP network, that is, when a Windows domain spans more than one TCP/IP network.
+When a Windows domain spans multiple subnets, each of the subnets has an independent browser called the master browser.
+The master browser is responsible for the browse list within its respective subnet and portion of the domain on its subnet.
+The domain master browser is used to collect information from each of the master browsers via the NetServerEnum API call.
+Once collected the list is merged with the domain master browsers list for its own subnet.
 This merged list forms the enterprise wide browse list for the domain.
-This merged list is then distributed to the Master Browsers in each subnet so that the enterprise list can be available to computers requesting services.
+This merged list is then distributed to the master browsers in each subnet so that the enterprise list can be available to computers requesting services.

-As part of the Microsoft Windows Server Operating Systems, the browser service is used to host information of other Windows computers within the same Windows domain or TCP/IP network... the Domain Master Browser coordinates browse lists from all the local browsers in a workgroup, no matter what their network segments.
-Browsing in these terms is specific to viewing network resources within the Windows network such as the available domains and computers.
-The information, called a Browse List, is held by the browser and primarily consists of the computer names and the services each of the computers offers.
-There are several browser roles: the Backup Browser, the Master Browser, and the Domain Master Browser.
+As part of the Windows Server operating system, the browser service is used to host information of other Windows computers within the same Windows domain or TCP/IP network.
+The domain master browser coordinates browse lists from all the local browsers in a workgroup, no matter what their network segments.
+Browsing in these terms is specific to viewing network resources within the Windows network such as the available computers, resources, and domains.
+The information, called a browse list, is held by the browser and primarily consists of the computer names and the services each of the computers offers.
+There are several browser roles: the backup, the master browser, and the domain master browser.

-The Domain Master Browser is located on the domain Primary Domain Controller, or PDC.
+The domain master browser is located on the domain primary domain controller, or PDC.